Skip to main content

 What is your PhD about?

-I’m researching how future urban environments will sound when novel noise sources are introduced.
+I’m researching human response to future ambiences and sound environments when novel noise sources are introduced.
 These new sound sources include drones, electric vehicles (EVs) flying taxis and air source heat pumps.
 Currently, soundscapes are dominated by ‘broadband noise’ (continuous, distant, uneventful car traffic), but as e-mobility is introduced, the emitted noises are far more eventful and tonal.

 Why is it important to do this research?